jofas/blog/content/003-mongodump-archive-to-json/index.md

 ```

 All we need to do is provide four arguments to the script.
-The path to the archive file we want to use,which collection from which
+The path to the archive file we want to use, which collection from which
 database we want to retrieve and finally where to store the extracted data.
 If we wanted to retrieve `my_collection_2` from the `foo.dump` archive from the
 example above, we'd call the script like this: